 - The Mobile Planetarium has limited throughput of air and so temperatures will rise while people are inside.
 If the room itself is hot, then this can cause difficulties.
 If internal temperatures rise above 30ºC, shows will be adapted so that the presenter spends no more than 25min at one time inside the dome followed by at least 5min in a location under 28ºC.
 At temperatures over 33ºC, shows will be halted until cooled to 26ºC or lower, with an option of Q&A in classrooms or other spaces as an alternative activity.
 Where showings are cancelled by Winchester Science Centre for this reason, a relative percentage of the booking charge will be waived (e.g. if half the shows are cancelled, only half the normal charge would be invoiced).
 The calculation of this reduction is entirely at the discretion of Winchester Science Centre.

 2.4.
 Payment and booking

-2.5.
-Amending and cancelling a booking
+Amending your visit date or cancelling a booking

 Two weeks or less from date of visit:

 - Cancellation is 100% of original booking value.

 - Amendment is 50% of original booking value, plus new booking value